image

 Mitigation strategies

-Develop mitigation strategies for identified risks.
-Prioritise risks based on their potential impact and likelihood, then create action plans to address them proactively.
+Create mitigation strategies for identified risks.
+Prioritise risks according to their potential impact and likelihood.
+Develop action plans to manage them.

 Change control